andrew--r/frontend-case-studies/readme.md

 ![Frontend case studies logo](assets/logo.png)

-Articles like “Building a simple todo list with [framework or technology name]” won't teach you how that framework or technology solves real-world problems and works at a large scale.
+Articles like “Building a simple todo list with [framework or technology name]” won’t teach you how that framework or technology solves real-world problems and works at a large scale.
 This document is a curated list of technical talks and articles about real-world enterprise frontend development.

 ## Table of contents